 Peter HubbardSenior Partner

-Senior partner and partner in our housing corporate services team.
+Senior Partner and member of the housing corporate services team.

 Birmingham-based national law firm, Anthony Collins Solicitors, today (4 July) announces a record-breaking financial year, with revenue up 17.4% to reach £19.5million and profits up 32% to £5.3million